ec-jrc/lisflood-model/2_18_stdLISFLOOD_water-use/index.md

 where $w_{crit,1a}$ is the [critical](https://ec-jrc.github.io/lisflood-model/2_07_stdLISFLOOD_plant-water-uptake/) amount of moisture below which water uptake is reduced and plants start closing their stomata, and $w_{pF3,1a}$ is the lower boundary of the water content which is rapidly available for root water uptake (pF=1000 hPa).
 The remainder amount of water (if any) is then added to the upper soil layer ($w_{1b}$).
 Finally, the [actual transpiration rate](https://ec-jrc.github.io/lisflood-model/2_07_stdLISFLOOD_plant-water-uptake/) ($T_a$) is updated to account for the soil moisture deficit due to the irrigation shortage.

-In order to check the conservation of mass within the modelled system, LISFLOOD computes the amount of water consumed by irrigation $IrriLossCum$ (this amount of water exits the system): this value accounts for the irrigation water abstracted from groundwater, the irrigation water effectively abstracted from surface water, the amount of water returned to the system due to leakages and losses (defined by the factors $IrrigationEfficiency$ and $ConveyanceEfficiency$), the resulting water content of the superficial and upper soil layers.
+In order to check the conservation of mass within the modelled system, LISFLOOD computes the amount of water consumed by irrigation *IrriLossCum* (this amount of water exits the system): this value accounts for the irrigation water abstracted from groundwater, the irrigation water effectively abstracted from surface water, the amount of water returned to the system due to leakages and losses (defined by the factors *IrrigationEfficiency* and *ConveyanceEfficiency*), the resulting water content of the superficial and upper soil layers.

 ### Transient or constant water demand